Software Guide16 min read

 IsHuddling: Indicator if the frame is a huddling frame that meets the huddling definition

-StartFrom: It is the timestamp of the frame from the start of the tracking
+StartFrom: the timestamp of the frame from the start of the tracking

-RulerRatio: is the ruler length in cm over ruler length in pixel
+RulerRatio: the ruler length in cm over ruler length in pixel

 Users can adjust the parameters and click the button on this panel to view the result.
 The calculation result from the button on this panel will not be saved.